natlogica/eleventy-tinkering/src/pages/index.md

 ## My First Eleventy Page!

 Starting from scratch, this is my first page in the site.
-I am starting with the tutorial at https://www.youtube.com/watch?v=2By887u7b0A
+I am starting with the tutorial at eleventy rocks.

 {% include "notelist.njk" %}